neofutur/lbry_discord_repost_bot/README.md

   npm i node-fetch --save

 rename or copy config.json.example to config.json

 edit config.json to put your own lbry claimid, url, bot token

+you need to have a working lbrynet SDK on the same computer so the bot can ask infos to the LBC blockchain :

+source lbry-venv/bin/activate
+lbrynet start